Bread of Life Food Drive

 “For I was hungry and you gave me food.” – Matthew 25:35

-During this Lenten season, we are pleased to announce that All Saints will be hosting its fourth annual Bread of Life Food Drive (BOLD) to benefit the All Saints’ Bethany Food Pantry and Catholic Charities’ St. Lucy Project.
+During this Lenten season, we are pleased to announce that All Saints will be hosting its fifth annual Bread of Life Food Drive (BOLD) to benefit the All Saints’ Bethany Food Pantry and Catholic Charities’ St. Lucy Project.
 We are excited to once again partner with the University of Notre Dame Club of Staten Island on this nationwide food drive.

 Here are details about this community service initiative to assist individuals and families in our local community in need of food assistance.